Check out my first novel, midnight's simulacra!

 Electronics

 Rectangular load cells are much cheaper than circular ones, or a collection of point cells, and ought be serviceable so long as the spool is kept centered.
-Accuracy is inversely proportional to total weight capacity for a given load cell technology, so I went with a 5kg cell and its accompanying HX711 24-bit DAC + amplifier.
-An RC522 provides 15.96MHz RFID reading.
+Accuracy is inversely proportional to total weight capacity for a given load cell technology, so I went with a 5kg bar cell and an accompanying NAU7802 24-bit DAC + amplifier (I went for the NAU7802 over the more common HX711 because it offers an I2C interface).
+The NAU7802 (like the HX711) works better with 5V for analog power, so we'll take a line out to it from the LM2596.
+An RC522 reads 15.96MHz RFID.
 The ESP32-S3 has a builtin chip temperature sensor, and my humidity sensor (a BME680) brings another one to the table.
 Between them, I ought be able to get a reliable temperature for the cool box, necessary for temperature correction of the load cell readings.
 A TB6612FNG motor controller can supply a sustained 1.2A (peak 3.2A) of 12V, while supporting 3.3V logic.
-I needed two Amphenol 4-pin connectors for the fans, using 12V for power and 3.3V for the tach and PWM signal.
-Finally, I used a Geartisan 12V 5RPM brushless DC motor.
+I needed two Molex 4-pin connectors for the fans, using 12V for power and 3.3V for the tach and PWM signal.

-In terms of small components, each fan would require a 10K and 3.3K resistor and a 0.1nF capacitor for its tach circuit.
-We need a 120 ohm resistor for the triac.
+In terms of small components, each fan would require a 1KΩ and 3.3KΩ resistor and a 0.1nF capacitor for its tach circuit.
+We need a 120Ω resistor for the triac.
 I'd need 7 ring terminals to interface with the AC adapter (4 on the DC side, 3 on the AC side), and a 2-to-4 XHF connector to split the incoming AC live+neutral lines.
 A grommet would line the hole through which the AC cable entered the device; I had one on hand, but could otherwise have printed one with TPU.
-A TVS diode will keep the splashback from our motor's inductive load from blowing up our sensitive ICs, hopefully.
+The motor controller's TVS diode ought keep the splashback from our motor's inductive load from blowing up our sensitive ICs; likewise the optocoupler for our AC network.
+We'll need a 2.2K and 1.5K resistor assuming we don't use a second buck converter.

-Finally, we'll need a NEMA AC cable and a 5A inline fuse.
+Finally, we need a NEMA AC cable and a 5A inline fuse.

 Thus, the components (fans/fuse not shown, resistors/capacitors not labeled, relay was not used): a complete set of components